Case of Kondana: Plot

-The story is set in the suburb of Kondana, South India.
+The story is set in the fictional suburb of Kondana, near Bengaluru in South India.

 Wilson (Vijay Raghavendra) is a newly recruited police officer.
 Although he bribed his way into the force, he genuinely wants to serve with integrity.
-He still owes part of the bribe to his contact, but he's about to pay it off.
-Lakshmi (Bhavana Menon), the ACP of Wilson’s station and his superior, is currently leading an investigation into a series of gruesome serial killings that have made national headlines.
+He still owes part of the bribe to his contact, and is about to pay it off.
+Lakshmi (Bhavana Menon), the ACP of Wilson's station and his superior, is currently leading an investigation into a series of gruesome killings that have made national headlines.
 The brutal nature of the murders has deeply affected her, especially one case that left a young girl orphaned.

 Raju (Saajan Kataria), a poor North Indian street food vendor living in Kondana, is struggling.
 His son suffers from a life-threatening illness, and the treatment costs Rs.
-500,000, which he doesn’t have.
+500,000, which he doesn't have.
 He tries desperately to borrow from others.

 Eventually, the police identify the killer: a gangster named Selvan.
 During the raid, Selvan is ready to surrender, but Lakshmi shoots him dead.
-When Selvan’s brother learns of this, he vows to avenge his brother's death by killing Lakshmi.
+When Selvan's brother learns of this, he vows to avenge his brother's death by killing Lakshmi.

-Meanwhile, Raju still can’t find the money for his son's treatment.
-One night, while he’s working at his food stall, his son's condition worsens.
+Meanwhile, Raju still can't find the money for his son's treatment.
+One night, while he's working at his food stall, his son's condition worsens.
 He tells his wife to bring the boy to him so they can take him to the hospital together.

-At that moment, Wilson, who had just gotten the bribe money, gets into a minor accident near Raju’s stall.
-He regains consciousness with minor injuries, steps out of his car, and sits at Raju’s stall to tend to his wounds.
+At that moment, Wilson, who had just gotten the bribe money, gets into a minor accident near Raju's stall.
+He regains consciousness with minor injuries, steps out of his car, and sits at Raju's stall to tend to his wounds.
 Raju helps him.
-While fetching a bandage from Wilson’s car, Raju notices the large sum of cash inside.
+While fetching a bandage from Wilson's car, Raju notices the large sum of cash inside.
 Seeing no other way to save his son, he steals the money.
-Wilson quickly realizes what happened and confronts Raju.
+Wilson quickly realises what happened and confronts Raju.
 Even when caught, Raju refuses to return the money.
 A struggle breaks out between them, and Wilson accidentally kills Raju.

 Just then, a police patrol car approaches.
-In a panic, Wilson hides Raju’s body and tries to appear normal.
-Officers Tyagaraj (Lakshmi’s father) and his partner step out to investigate.
-Since Wilson is new to the station, they don’t recognize him.
+In a panic, Wilson hides Raju's body and tries to appear normal.
+Officers Tyagaraj (Lakshmi's father) and his partner step out to investigate.
+Since Wilson is new to the station, they don't recognise him.
 Finding nothing suspicious, they leave.
 Wilson also drives off.
 However, Tyagaraj then senses something was off and decides to return.
-Meanwhile, Wilson realizes he left loose ends and heads back to retrieve Raju’s body.
+Meanwhile, Wilson heads back to retrieve Raju's body.
 Tyagaraj arrives in time to see Wilson dragging the body away and starts following him.